endoflife-date/endoflife.date/products/harbor.md

 ## Upgrade Policy

 Upgrades are only supported from the n-2 minor release.
-For example, upgrades from 2.9->2.11 is supported, but 2.8->2.11 is not.
+For example, upgrading from 2.9 to 2.11 is supported, but upgrading from 2.8 to 2.11 is not.